-Released in July 1969, the Doors‘ most experimental recording The Soft Parade was a wildly uneven affair that saw Jim Morrison and company trying out orchestral and brass arrangements, a weird bluegrass-soul amalgam and a misguided attempt at prog rock.
+Released in July 1969, the Doors‘ most experimental recording, The Soft Parade, was a wildly uneven LP that found Jim Morrison and band trying out orchestral and brass arrangements, a weird bluegrass-soul amalgam and a misguided attempt at prog.

 Blame, and credit, goes to a group that seemed to be evolving away from Morrison as a principal songwriter.
 Guitarist Robby Krieger wrote or co-wrote more than half the songs, and even shared a lead vocal on “Runnin’ Blue.”
 Whether this signaled a crisis in creativity, on-going disputes over the band’s direction, an outward sign that Morrison’s demons were becoming too much of a distraction or simply a deep desire to find new vistas remains a point of debate.
 What doesn’t, however, is how often The Soft Parade misfired along the way.